About

 After retiring as a police captain and moving to Arizona, Isabella joined the Sisters in Crime Phoenix Metro Chapter, Desert Sleuths, in 2010 with the goal of embarking on a second career as a crime fiction writer.
 She has always been a huge fan of the genre and figured years of police work could help her write with credibility about the world of criminal investigations.

 For five years, she attended workshops and writer’s conferences and also studied numerous books on the craft of writing.
-In order to hone her skills for a full-length novel, she wrote three short stories, which were published in Desert Sleuths anthologies.
+To hone her skills for a full-length novel, she wrote three short stories, which were published in Desert Sleuths anthologies.

 In 2015, she was elected President of the Sisters in Crime Desert Sleuths Chapter in the Phoenix metro area.
-It was an amazing year, full of excitement as the organization grew to 120 members.
 Later that year, she was offered a three-book contract, and her writing career began in earnest.
 The first book in the Veranda Cruz series, BLOOD’S ECHO, won the Mariposa Award for Best First Novel.
 The second, PHOENIX BURNING, garnered critical acclaim, including a starred review in Publishers Weekly and inclusion in the list of Best 25 Suspense Novels of 2018 by Book Riot.
-The third book in the series, DEATH BLOW, was published in March 2019.
+The third book in the series, DEATH BLOW, was published in 2019.

-In 2107, she attended ThrillerFest as part of the Debut Author Program, where she was fortunate to meet and subsequently sign with Liza Fleissig of the Liza Royce Agency in New York.
+In 2107, she attended ThrillerFest as part of the Debut Author Program, where she was fortunate to meet and subsequently sign with Liza Fleissig of Liza Royce Associates in New York.
+Ms. Fleissig has since negotiated several contracts on Isabella’s behalf.

-Isabella’s first book in her FBI thriller series featuring Special Agent Nina Guerrera, THE CIPHER, was published in November 2020 in print, ebook, and audiobook formats.
-The sequel, A DIFFERENT DAWN, was released in August 2021, and the third, THE FALCON, in June, 2022.
+Isabella’s first book in her FBI thriller series featuring Special Agent Nina Guerrera, THE CIPHER, published in 2020, became a #1 Amazon and a Wall Street Journal bestseller, and was listed among the Top 30 Mystery Books of All Time by Forbes.
+The sequel, A DIFFERENT DAWN, was released in 2021, also hitting the bestseller list, and the third, THE FALCON, released in 2022.

 Isabella is also co-authoring a new series with international #1 bestselling author Jeffery Deaver.
-The first book in their Sanchez & Heron series, FATAL INTRUSION, releases in September 2024, with a sequel slated for publication in 2025.
+The first book in their Sanchez & Heron series, FATAL INTRUSION, was published in 2024, and the sequel, THE GRAVE ARTIST, in 2025.

 Isabella is excited to see what the future has in store.
 Busy, busy, but living the dream!